wuciawe/wuciawe.github.io/_posts/2016-07-04-type-in-haskell.md

 which may be one of several, or any, type.
 Polymorphism in Haskell is either parametric or constrained.

+Instead of limiting functions to a concrete type, we use typeclass polymorphic type variables.
 Polymorphic type variables give us the ability to implement expressions that can accept arguments and return results of different types without having to write variations on the same expression for each type.

 In Haskell, polymorphism divides into two categories: parametric polymorphism and constrained polymorphism.